-- 7.1 The Company is governed by its constitutional documents and all applicable laws, rules and regulations, as well as its corporate governance system which is adopted by the Board of Directors. - 7.2 The corporate governance system is the Company's internal system of rules, made up of the Articles of Association, and those corporate policies and other governance and compliance rules that have been approved or adopted by the Board of Directors, including the Purpose and Values of the Iberdrola Group and the Code of Ethics and those corporate policies and other governance and compliance rules that have been approved by the board of directors of Iberdrola, S.A. pursuant to its status as the Iberdrola Group holding company or those approved by the board of directors of Scottish Power Limited pursuant to its status as the country sub-holding company of the Iberdrola Group in the United Kingdom and adopted by the Company, and thus incorporated into the Company's corporate governance system. - 7.3 The corporate governance system is founded upon the principles of the Purpose and Values of the Iberdrola Group, which define the ideological foundation of the Company's business, which, due to its size and importance, is a focal point for a large number of stakeholders and the economic and social environments in which it and its subsidiaries carry out their businesses. - 7.4 The Board of Directors is responsible for the development, application and interpretation of the rules making up the corporate governance system (along with any rules approved by the sole parent(s) of the Company), including in relation to ensuring compliance at all times with the purposes of the corporate governance system and the fulfilment of the corporate interest of the Company. - 7.5 Full or summarised versions of the rules making up the corporate governance system shall be made available on the Company's corporate website (in so far as not confidential or internal in nature). - 7.6 The Company shall have a compliance system to prevent and manage the risk of regulatory and ethical breaches and breaches of the corporate governance system, and to contribute to the full realisation of the Purpose and Values of the Iberdrola Group and the corporate interest of the Company.
+- 7.1 The Company is governed by its constitutional documents and all applicable laws, rules and regulations, as well as its Governance and Sustainability System which is adopted by the Board of Directors. - 7.2 The Governance and Sustainability System is the Company's internal system of rules, made up of the Articles of Association, and those corporate policies and other governance and compliance rules that have been approved or adopted by the Board of Directors, including the Purpose and Values of the Iberdrola Group and the Code of Ethics and those corporate policies and other governance and compliance rules that have been approved by the board of directors of Iberdrola, S.A. pursuant to its status as the Iberdrola Group holding company or those approved by the board of directors of Scottish Power Limited pursuant to its status as the country sub-holding company of the Iberdrola Group in the United Kingdom and adopted by the Company, and thus incorporated into the Company's Governance and Sustainability System. - 7.3 The Governance and Sustainability System is founded upon the principles of the Purpose and Values of the Iberdrola Group, which define the ideological foundation of the Company's business, which, due to its size and importance, is a focal point for a large number of stakeholders and the economic and social environments in which it and its subsidiaries carry out their businesses. - 7.4 The Board of Directors is responsible for the development, application and interpretation of the rules making up the Governance and Sustainability System (along with any rules approved by the sole parent(s) of the Company), including in relation to ensuring compliance at all times with the

+- purposes of the Governance and Sustainability System and the fulfilment of the corporate interest of the Company. - 7.5 Full or summarised versions of the rules making up the Governance and Sustainability System shall be made available on the Company's corporate website (in so far as not confidential or internal in nature). - 7.6 The Company shall have a compliance system to prevent and manage the risk of regulatory and ethical breaches and breaches of the Governance and Sustainability System, and to contribute to the full realisation of the Purpose and Values of the Iberdrola Group and the corporate interest of the Company.